-In addition to the national process the Trust conducts its own internal case record review of all patients with learning disabilities who die within its care.
-Once completed, the internal review is uploaded to the national programme to support the formal LeDeR review process.
-The Trust has a number of measures in place to ensure the capture of LD deaths including the introduction of a Standard Operating Procedure detailing notification requirements, incorporation of an LD flag on the new Lorenzo Patient Administration System and a weekly report provided to the Mortality Improvement Lead.
+In addition to the national process the Trust will conduct its own internal case record review of all patients with learning disabilities who die within its care.
+Once completed, the internal review will be uploaded to the national programme to support the formal LeDeR review process.
+The Trust has put in place a number of measures to ensure the capture of LD deaths including the introduction of a Standard Operating Procedure detailing notification requirements, incorporation of an LD flag on the new Lorenzo Patient Administration System and a weekly report provided to the Audit department.
+It is acknowledged that as the LeDeR programme is embedded further internal process and policy development may be required.